vishandi/tp/docs/UserGuide.md

 * Views the schedule of the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * The person's schedule for the next 7 days (from system's date, including the current date) will be shown, along with the person's full list of events.
-* The schedule will be displayed in the right panel of UniGenda.
+* The schedule will be displayed in the schedule panel of UniGenda.
 * If you change your system's date, the Upcoming Schedule will **not** update automatically.
 You need to enter the command once again to view the updated Upcoming Schedule.
 * If your system's date changes (for example after it passes midnight), it will **not** update automatically as well.
 You need to enter the command once again to view the updated Upcoming Schedule.
 * The events displayed will be in the following format: <br>